Last updated on March 7th, 2019 at 10:32 am.

 And we Millennials can keep our avocado toast tightly within our clutches, and everyone’s happy.

 But what if it’s not that simple?
 What if student loans do hurt the economy as a whole?
-Because if student loans hurt the economy as a whole, it’s much more difficult to ignore the situation.
+If student loans hurt the economy as a whole, it’s much more difficult to ignore the situation.

-This is all pure speculation at this point.
+But this is all pure speculation.
 To be able to discern some real answers, we’ll need to take a closer look.

 Millennial Spending Habits

 To better understand whether/how badly Millennials are financially strained, I took a look at their spending habits.
-I am about the furthest thing from a typical Millennial, so I can’t simply look at my own spending habits.
+I am about the furthest thing from a typical Millennial, so I can’t simply look at my own spending.